 Welcome to the Wangim Walk Fishing Guide Geelong.
-In 2021 we welcome a 10 million dollar and 440m platform that ventures over Corio Bay.
+In 2021, we welcome a 10 million dollar and 440m platform that ventures over Corio Bay.
 It’s very welcome news for local anglers and the community of Geelong.
-Originally purpose-built to provide cover for boats moored at the Geelong yacht club the on water walkway presents great fishing and walking opportunities for the general public.
-Wangim Walk obtained its name from the Wadawurrung language and means Boomerang.
-The entrance of Wangim Walk is opened and closed with by gates the opening hour is 6 am to 10 pm and can also be closed during poor weather conditions.
+Originally purpose-built to provide cover for boats moored at the Geelong Yacht Club, the on-water walkway presents excellent land-based fishing and a wide variety of species you can target seasonally, from Snapper, King Goerge Whiting, Flathead, and Trevally.
+Wangim Walk gets its name from the Wadawurrung language, which means Boomerang.
+The entrance of Wangim Walk is opened and closed with gates.
+The opening hours are 6 am to 10 pm and can also be closed during poor weather conditions.

-Fishing is permitted but does keep a lookout for the designated helicopter flight path area where fishing is not permitted.
-For boaters, vessels are able to moor along Wangim Walk for the day to explore Geelong.
-Vessels are able to enter the protected area but cannot enter the Fishermen’s Basin boat berthing area or the RGYC Marina.
+Fishing is permitted, but keep a lookout for the designated helicopter flight path area where fishing is prohibited.
+For boaters, vessels can moor along Wangim Walk for the day to explore Geelong.
+Vessels can enter the protected area but cannot enter the Fishermen’s Basin boat berthing area or the RGYC Marina.

 Things to do near Wangim Walk Geelong

-Geelong is a massive township located 70 kilometres away from Melbourne with many shops, parks, piers, restaurants, cafes, and adventures.
-The town is home to roughly 75,000 residents making it a large township within Victoria.
-Some of the local attractions include the beautifully maintained Geelong botanic gardens.
-Which offers amazing landscaped gardens for the whole family to enjoy.
-If you’re after a bit more excitement then look no further than Geelong adventure park which has world-class rides and waterslides.
-Including the new Tsunami waterslide.
-There is also Serendip Sanctuary is not far closer to Lara which offers free access to Australia’s wildlife and gardens.
-The Geelong waterfront area is a lovely vibrant spot full of piers and great for walking, picnics and eating.
+Geelong is a large country township located 70 kilometres away from Melbourne with many shops, parks, piers, restaurants, cafes, and adventures.
+The town is home to roughly 75,000 residents, making it a large township in Victoria.
+Some of the local attractions include the beautifully maintained Geelong Botanic Gardens, which offers fantastic landscaped gardens for the whole family to enjoy.
+If you’re after a bit more excitement, then look no further than Geelong Adventure Park, which has world-class rides and waterslides, including the new Tsunami waterslide.
+There is also Serendip Sanctuary, which is not far closer to Lara and offers free access to Australia’s wildlife and gardens.
+The Geelong waterfront area is a lovely, vibrant spot full of piers and is excellent for walking, picnics, and eating.
 There are also several local breweries, markets and art exhibitions.

 Watch this video fishing at Wangim Walk and Geelong Waterfront